Skip to main content

 Henry Whitfield·

 Farmington's Inland Wetlands Commission will return to in-person meetings starting April 15, ending its fully remote format.
-Chair Ned Stachen and Commissioner Robert Eisner cited litigation risk as the primary driver, noting the commission was the last in town — and possibly the state — still meeting entirely online.
+Chair Ned Statchen and Commissioner Robert Isner cited litigation risk as the primary driver, noting the commission was the last in town — and possibly the state — still meeting entirely online.

 Related